In July 2020, this guidance was reviewed and updated throughout to reflect the introduction of 'Families Together Meeting' terminology in Blackpool.

 - Human Rights Act 1998;

-Access to personal information is governed by the Data Protection Act 1998 and accompanying guidance, which should be complied with.If personal information needs to be shared at a Family Group Conference, this should usually be disclosed with the consent.
+Access to personal information is governed by the Data Protection Act 2018, UK GDPR and accompanying guidance, which should be complied with.If personal information needs to be shared at a Families Together Meeting, and this should usually be disclosed with consent.
 Only in exceptional cases, such as where a child is at immediate risk, or to prevent or following commission of a crime will this principle be overridden.
 Legal advice should be sought if there is concern about disclosure issues.

-If a family member wishes to include a solicitor in a Family Group Conference, the Family Group Conference Coordinator will explain why a solicitor should not be part of the process.
+If a family member wishes to include a solicitor in a Families Together Meeting, the Families Together Coordinator will explain why a solicitor should not be part of the process.

 3. Aims and Principles

-- To help support families in the care of their children;
+- To help support families to care for their children;

 - To reduce the number of children and young people that need to be Accommodated by the Local Authority by assisting families to look for solutions;

-- To support the return of children from the care of the Local Authority to their families;
+- To support the return of children from being in our care to their families;

-- To help support families with arranging their own contact arrangements.
+- To help support families with arranging their own family time arrangements.

-Family Group Conferences are based on the principle of working in partnership.
-The decision makers at Family Group Conferences are the family members and not the professionals
+Families Together Meetings are based on the principle of working in partnership.
+The decision makers at Families Together Meetings are the family members, and not the professionals, and are based on the following assumptions:

 - Families have more knowledge about themselves than professionals, which can lead them to make better decisions;